 For example, the find()

-method can be used to locate a record with a certain primary key (id).
+method can be used to locate a record with a certain primary key (usually the id

 |